karllhughes/Continuous_Deployment_with_TravisCI/Continuous_Deployment_with_TravisCI.md

 ~ $ flyctl apps create
 ```

 The command creates an interactive session which requests for things like the 'App name' and 'Organization name'.
 The App name is expected to be a unique name.
-You can leave the App name blank if you want a unique Fly autogenerated name to avoid namespace collisions.
+You can type in a unique App name or leave it blank if you want a unique Fly autogenerated name to avoid namespace collisions.
 Fly will also reserve the app name on the platform, for when you deploy.

- By the end of the session you should have a `fly.toml` file in your app directory; with a varied App name that looks something like the following:
+ By the end of the session, you should have a `fly.toml` file in your app directory; with a varied App name that looks something like the following:

  ```
 # fly.toml file generated for morning-frost-7191 on 2020-07-25T15:09:20+01:00